 As a final quality-control check, the guideline is reviewed by an editorial group comprising the relevant specialty representatives on SIGN Council and members of the Governance Committee for the BTS/SIGN British guideline on the management of asthma to ensure that the specialist reviewers' comments have been addressed adequately and that any risk of bias in the guideline development process as a whole has been minimised.
 The editorial group for this guideline was as follows.
-All members of the editorial group made declarations of interest and further details of these are available on request from the SIGN executive.
+All members of SIGN Council make yearly declarations of interest.
+A register of interests is available on the SIGN Council Membership page of the SIGN website www.sign.ac.uk.